 The 4k Blu-ray does have some bonus material including audio commentary from Director Ridley Scott, cast and crew, audio commentary from Ridley Scott alone (on the theatrical version only), the final isolated theatrical score and composer’s original isolated score (both by Jerry Goldsmith), and deleted and extended scenes.
 These aren’t new, but it’s nice to not have to remove the Ultra HD Blu-ray disc to watch or listen to the extras.

 Alien is a film you can watch over and over again and still find new subtleties.
+The HDR10+ adds new detail to bright and dark areas, and sharpness is exceptional, making this the best Alien has ever looked.
 And, after seeing it in 4k you might find yourself yearning to watch the sequel, Aliens, even in 1080p just to take in more of the franchise.
-Is this a must buy on Ultra HD Blu-ray?
+[Update: Aliens (1986) is finally coming to 4k Blu-ray on March 12, 2024] Is Alien a must buy on Ultra HD Blu-ray?
 Absolutely, unless you want to wait for an Alien 4k Anthology, which may be a long time from now.
 Buy on Amazon